TestBox can be installed easily via CommandBox CLI or by your manually implementing it.

-// latest stable versionbox install testbox --saveDev// latest bleeding edgebox install testbox@be --saveDev
+// latest stable versionbox install testbox --saveDev// latest bleeding edgebox install [email protected] --saveDev

 This will install TestBox in a

-/testbox_that points to testbox in the distribution folder, this is the most secure approach.
-However, you can just place it in the webroot if you like.
+/testbox_that points to testbox in the distribution folder, which is the most secure approach, or you can just place it in the webroot if you like.
 You can also create an application-level mapping:

 this.mappings[ "/testbox" ] = expandPath( "C:/frameworks/testbox/" );

-You can also clone from Github and help us out :)
+You could also clone Testbox from Github and help us out:

 git clone git://github.com/ortus-solutions/testbox testbox

 Once you have testbox installed, you'll need a quick way to set up a testing harness.
 The